mr-keep-it-simple/slate/README.md

  - Open up docker image in terminal window
  - run > bundle exec middleman build
  - This build all static web pages to the build folder
+ - Copy changes from Build folder to cloudstore github repo